WebOrigami/docs/src/content/framework/tutorial.md

 </reveal-solution>

-<span class="tutorialStep"></span> Switch to graph diagram window and refresh it to see the updated site structure.
+<span class="tutorialStep"></span> Switch to tree diagram window and refresh it to see the updated site structure.

 Your site now includes both real and virtual files.
 You can continue to grow this into your final About Us site.